-Figure 8 - The three windows that pop up on starting model0-6-2.
-The illustration here shows what appears if you start model0-6-2 without any parameter file specified using the -p or -o flags.
+Figure 8 - The three windows that pop up on starting model0-6-4.
+The illustration here shows what appears if you start model0-6-4 without any parameter file specified using the -p or -o flags.
+In the parameter window, the user has entered '2' in the box against the 'nSubPops' parameter.